macla7/shift-trader/README.md

   <li>Used this guide <a href="https://github.com/omniauth/omniauth/wiki/Managing-Multiple-Providers">here</a>, and a few others similar to it to sort out having multiple ways to identify (or authenticate).
 Essentially made an Identify model with belongs_to User.
 This then can word in 3 ways.
 Identify model can be linked to User when already logged in.
 Can be used to log in.
 Can be used to sign up.</li>
   <li>Followed bottom of <a href="https://www.reddit.com/r/rails/comments/5eufg4/devise_and_omniauth_set_password_after/">this</a> post for setting a user's password, after they've intially signed up with an omniauth method.
 This way they can then re log back in with email and password.</li>
   <li>Implementation of invite model was outlined <a href="https://coderwall.com/p/rqjjca/creating-a-scoped-invitation-system-for-rails">here</a>.</li>
   <li>To DRY up feature specs, found this great <a href="https://stackoverflow.com/questions/32628093/using-devise-in-rspec-feature-tests">SO post</a> about making a spec/support Auth module to help with logging in and out with devise/warden.
-This is OP.<li>
+This is OP.
+Two things not really in the post.<ul>
+    <li>I had too include this at top of rails_helper -> " require 'support/auth' " in order to load module I think.</li>
+    <li> I had to include these two lines in the RSpec.configure block<br />include Warden::Test::Helpers<br />config.include Auth, type: :feature</li>
+  </ul></li>
 </ul>

 <h2>Current Problems to be fixed</h2>